DOORS OPEN GUELPH

 3) Counters to assist the greeter and count participants

-4) Sweepers to follow the tours and keep participants moving
+4) Sweeps to follow the tours and keep participants moving

 5) Site Captains to put out event signs, welcome and support their site's volunteers, liaise with staff